 You can reheat bobotie either on low temperature in the oven or just a few minutes in the microwave.

 How to serve bobotie

 Traditionally, bobotie is served with yellow rice and tomato sambal (or onion and tomato salad).
 The fragrant yellow rice and sambals combines really well with the flavor of bobotie.
 Or consider adding a twist by serving this Greek lemon rice or Mexican spicy rice as a side.

-You can serve with a variation of side dishes like curried green beans, sliced banana, various sambals, curried carrots, Italian green beans or South African ‘boereboontjies’, which is a mixture of green beans and potatoes.
+You can serve with a variation of side dishes like curried green beans, sliced banana, various sambals, curried carrots, Italian green beans, mango salsa or South African ‘boereboontjies’, which is a mixture of green beans and potatoes.
 Additionally, you can add to the side some extra peach or mango chutney or pickled vegetables.